A Modular Approach to Construct Signature-Free BRB Algorithms under a Message Adversary: k2l -Cast in Action: From Classical BRB to MA-Tolerant BRB (MBRB) Algorithms

-\paragraph{Comparison.} When $\tm=0$, the quorum sizes in Bracha's algorithm and its revisited version are the same for the \readym phase.
-Those for the \echom phase appear instead in Table~\ref{table:comparison-B87}.
+\paragraph{Comparison (Table~\ref{table:comparison-B87}).} When $\tm=0$, both Bracha's algorithm and its reconstruction use the same quorum size for the \readym phase.
+The quorums of the \echom phase are however different (Table~\ref{table:comparison-B87}).
 As the algorithm requires $n>3\tb$, we define $\Delta=n-3\tb$ as the slack between the lower bound on $n$ and the actual value of $n$.
-When considering the delivery threshold \qf, we have $\big\lfloor \frac{n+\tb}{2}\big\rfloor +1 =2\tb + \big\lfloor \frac{\Delta}{2} \big\rfloor +1>\tb+1$.
-As a result, the revisited version of Bracha's algorithm always has a lower forwarding threshold than the original.
-This causes it to forward messages more rapidly and therefore reach the delivery quorum faster, even if the two delivery quorums are the same.
+When considering the forwarding threshold \qf, we have $\big\lfloor \frac{n+\tb}{2}\big\rfloor +1 =2\tb + \big\lfloor \frac{\Delta}{2} \big\rfloor +1>\tb+1$.
+As a result, the reconstruction of Bracha's algorithm always uses a lower forwarding threshold for \echom messages than the original.
+It therefore forwards messages more rapidly and reaches the delivery quorum faster.